ibm-cloud-docs/BlockStorage/managing-block-storage.md

 To remove authorization from a host, remove its details from the `ibm_storage_block` resource and apply your changes.

-## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} LUN in the UI
+## Viewing the list of hosts that are authorized to access a {{site.data.keyword.blockstorageshort}} LUN in the console
 {: #viewauthhostUI}
 {: help}
 {: support}